By Hardik Rajgor Apr. 26, 2019

 Dear Mumbaikars, there’s only one way to be woke this April – by voting.

 Let me illustrate my keenness with a few numbers.
-In 2009, Mumbai had a voter turnout of 41.4 per cent, the worst in its history.
-You know it’s a sad state of affairs when the city’s temperature is higher than the voter turnout in a general election.
-In 2014, we did relatively better at 53 per cent but that still means one in two people didn’t vote.
-If the 3 am Avengers: Endgame show at Inorbit Mall, Malad can run housefull on a working day, there is no excuse for us not to show up at the voting booth a few kilometres away.
-If nothing else, we should be motivated by our hatred of Dilliwallahs and try to trump their 65 per cent turnout in 2014.
+In 2014, Mumbai had a voter turnout of 53 per cent, the highest since 1991, but like our Math grades in school, things could be a lot better.
+One in two people still didn’t vote.
+If the 9 am Joker show at Inorbit Mall, Malad can run houseful on a working day, there is no excuse for us not to show up at the voting booth a few kilometres away.
+If nothing else, we should be motivated by our hatred of Dilliwallahs and try to trump their 67 per cent turnout in 2015.
 We’ve got to show at least those wannabes that we are better.

 Just a gentle reminder: Maharashtra is the highest income-tax paying state in India, and Mumbai is its MVP.
 Yet Mumbai’s infrastructure has been crumbling faster than Raj Thackeray’s political career.
 Over the years, the hollow “spirit of Mumbai” has been invoked so many times to distract us from security lapses that lead to terror attacks, rank incompetency that causes bridges to collapse, or gross negligence that causes massive fires or stampedes that it’s not even a joke anymore.

-Just conjure up the anger you feel when someone gives out a Game of Thrones spoiler.
+Just conjure up the anger you felt when you saw that Game of Thrones finale.
 Now take that anger and replace the indifference you feel when the city crumbles.

-Dear Mumbaikars, there’s only one way to be woke this April – by voting.
+Dear Mumbaikars, there’s only one way to be woke this October – by voting.
 Go out and get inked.
 You can pick the BJP-Sena, the Congress, or an independent.
-Heck, if you haven’t googled your MPs yet, go for NOTA.
+Heck, if you haven’t googled your candidates yet, go for NOTA.

 Vote as passionately as you voted for Abhijeet Sawant over Amit Sana (you heartless beasts) during the first season of Indian Idol.
 Because the real MVP of this election is you.